douglasg14b/skillshare_scraper/Readme.md

 The downloader will automatically retry potentially failed downloads 10 times before moving on.

+the `Pull Assigned` checkbox will pull videos that are already marked as assigned to a downlaoder, but are not marked as downloaded.

 The `unassign` button in the UI is used to mark a file as not-assigned so it can be retried.

 `Parallelism` is the number of simultaneous downloads that you want to run at the same time, adjust this to maximize your bandwidth usage.